ACE Scholars Services

 - create opportunities for students to “network” and interview with prospective employers on-campus;

-- provide “user friendly” computer guidance programs which explore interests, values, and skills in relation to career choice;
+- provide “user friendly” computer guidance programs which explore strengths, interests, values, and skills in relation to career choice;

 - assist students individually in all phases of finding employment, including assistance with resumes, interviewing, employer research, and acceptance offers;